-5. AFRICA 2009 tries to ensure that all of its activities take into account the need for cultural heritage to remain a vital, useful element within the variety of social and cultural contexts found in the region.
-With this in mind, the programme has developed the following series of guiding principles over its pilot phase to aid in the conception and implementation of activities:

-- to involve local communities in planning for and protecting heritage resources within their territory - to give priority to local knowledge systems, human resources, skills and materials - to ensure capacity building and create a balanced and stable base on which further sustainable developments can be made - to give priority to simple, incremental solutions to problems, that can easily be implemented within an existing framework

-- to focus on prevention and maintenance as a cost effective and sustainable strategy for management and conservation - to ensure tangible benefits to local communities - to create awareness and respect for international conservation norms.
+- 5. AFRICA 2009 tries to ensure that all of its activities take into account the need for cultural heritage to remain a vital, useful element within the variety of social and cultural contexts found in the region.
+With this in mind, the programme has developed the following series of guiding principles over its pilot phase to aid in the design and implementation of activities: - a) to involve local communities in planning for and protecting heritage resources within their territory; - b) to give priority to local knowledge systems, human resources, skills, and materials; - c) to ensure capacity building and create a stable equilibrated base on which further sustainable developments can be made; - d) to give priority to simple, incremental solutions to problems, that can easily be implemented within an existing framework; - e) to focus on prevention and maintenance as a cost effective and sustainable strategy for management and conservation; - f) to ensure tangible benefits to local communities; - g) to create awareness and respect for international conservation norms.